-So, what do you do when market research shows that 50% of your users potential use Android or iOS?
+So, what do you do when market research shows that 50% of your users potentially use Android or iOS?
 Then, cross-platform apps may then be the answer that your organization needs.

 What about if you need to develop an app that uses simple interactions?
 Apps that connect people are ideal for cross-platform development.
 Think of social networks, booking applications, or e-commerce enabled apps.
 These are great candidates for using a cross-platform development solution, such as React Native, Flutter, Ionic, Xamarin, or NativeScript.

 What about money considerations and budget constraints?
 Let’s say that you already have a frontend team that is responsible for developing your website or web app, and decide that you want to develop a mobile application, this should be straight-forward, right?

 For any developer, writing a React Native application is comparable to developing a standard React application, with some differences, which are not difficult to overcome.
 A team that already knows what they’re doing in React should get a quick start in developing a mobile app, using a comparable framework like React Native.

 The idea that frameworks like React Native, Flutter, Xamarin, and NativeScript do not work well with applications that use animation, audio, and video functionality is being put to the test by large organizations that are investing resources of pushing the boundaries of what cross-platform development can achieve.
 For example, Facebook is working on promoting React Native, by building their apps with it.
 A huge number of apps have been developed using frameworks such as React Native, Flutter, Ionic, and Xamarin.